 Based on the steps in PHASE A and B (the learning experience), begin to develop a missional orientation for your church in its local context.
 This reflection involves considering the whole direction of your church, not merely establishing an outreach activity.
 This new orientation will strategically guide your church’s engagement with its own local community.
 Include one concrete step to be taken in the light of this new, missional orientation, in other words; at least one initiative in/with/for your church that will be a participation in the mission of God (broadly understood) in your local community.

-This Community Missional Engagement option is different to other Lifelong Learning options in that the Facilitator takes on the coaching role.
-George Wieland will work with you over the twelve months as you work towards implementing the plan you develop in Phase D. This will include up to four conversations (this could be Skype, telephone, in-person or via email).
+This Community Missional Engagement option is different to other Lifelong Learning options in that the Facilitator takes on an accompanying role (to a modest extent).
+George Wieland will stay in touch with you over the eight months as you work through the p[process and move towards implementing the plan you develop in Phase D. This will include up to four conversations (this could be Skype, telephone, in-person or via email).

 George is the Director of Mission Research & Training at Carey Baptist College, and has wide experience of overseas and local church mission.
 He and his wife Jo have recently moved to Mangere to become involved in the mission of a small Baptist church there.

 COST: This course is free for registered Baptist Leaders.
 All other registrants will be email invoiced NZD$50 per Guided Learning option.